dtr-org/unit-e/CONTRIBUTING.md

 mistakes could be very costly to the wider community.
 This includes refactoring of consensus critical code.

-Patches that change UnitE consensus rules are considerably more involved than normal because they affect the entire ecosystem.
+Patches that change unit-e consensus rules are considerably more involved than normal because they affect the entire ecosystem.
 They must be accompanied by a design document and a discussion will have preceded it, which should be referenced (for example the pull request which merged the design document).